 Where: Savannah History Museum – 303 Martin Luther King Jr Blvd, Telfair Museum – 207 W York Street

 READ NEXT: HIDDEN GEM ON THE ATLANTIC COAST

 9. Check out Factors Row

-Cotton production and exportation was the lifeline of Savannah’s elite in the 19th century.
+Cotton production and exportation were the lifeline of Savannah’s elite in the 19th century.
 Facing the city at the bluff level you’ll find Factors Walk and Factors Row, a line of red brick buildings connected with wrought iron walkways home to many businesses and restaurants often overlooked by tourists.